-Students serving Lunch Detention will receive a Lunch Detention slip from a teacher or administrator to take home to their parents.
+Students may be assigned a Lunch Detention by a WAMS teacher or administrator for failing to meet minor behavioral expectations.
+Students and parents will be notified when the detention is assigned.
 Students are to report to the assigned Lunch Detention room for the entire lunch period.
 Lunch Detention students will be last to go through the lunch line.
-Students displaying poor behavior during lunch detention will be assigned an After- School Detention.
+Students displaying poor behavior during lunch detention will be assigned an After-School Detention.